Credit note - What is a credit note?

 The process of issuing a credit note for an invoice is fairly straightfoward.
 Typically, credit notes should be sent to the customer for which they are issued, as well as retained by the issuing business.

 Company X purchases £65 of products from Company Y. Company X contacts Y to inform them that there is an error on the invoice so the order cannot be completed.

 Company Y issues a credit note on the original invoice and sends it to X, cancelling the invoice and recording the amount stated (£65) as positive under accounts payable.
 Company X can then use the £65 stated in the credit note towards future orders, or request a refund.

 Credit notes in accounting

 In traditional accounting practices, credit notes would be entered as a credit in the sales book for that particular customer (crediting their account for the specified amount).

 In double-entry bookkeeping systems, the credit note would be entered as a debit under revenues, and a credit under accounts receivable.
 Each credit note should be recorded, and updated in the appropriate accounts to match the balance (such as stock, in the case of returned products).

-Thankfully, online invoicing and accounting software like Debitoor remove the necessity to ensure that each credit note is market down in your books accordingly.
+Thankfully, online invoicing and accounting software like Debitoor remove the necessity to ensure that each credit note is marked down in your books accordingly.
 A credit note is automatically linked to the invoice for which it is created, has its own unique number, and is reflected in the amount due for the invoice.